 Note that the mortgage payment is comprised of three parts: 1) principal and interest or P&I; 2) mortgage insurance; and 3) escrow amounts for items like homeowners' insurance and property taxes.
 The principal and interest (P&I) portion of the payment is fixed throughout the 30-year term of the loan with a fixed-rate mortgage.
 Figuring the P&I is straightforward, especially when using the payment function (PMT).

 Adding escrow amounts and mortgage insurance complicates the construction of the mortgage amortization schedule.
 They increase the monthly payment.
 But, technically, they don't affect the amortization process.
 These can be omitted but can useful to get the full picture regarding the monthly mortgage obligation.
+By understanding upfront what you're required to pay monthly, you can avoid budgeting surprises that could lead to regret and even foreclosure.
+In addition, by maintaining your own schedule, you can compare your mortgage servicing company's numbers to your own and correct mistakes more easily.

 Here's the link to the mortgage amortization schedule.
 Note: Currently, you can download the spreadsheet to Excel or go to File > Copy to make a copy of the spreadsheet with a Google account; I don't allow editing access in order to maintain the integrity of the original file.